José Maria de Alpoim: Pseudo-monarchist

 Rocha Martins, in D. Carlos, mentioned a story about Alpoim, who upon entering the typography offices at the newspaper O Dia, where he was director, made his way to the typographer Teixeira Severino and asked him: "Do you think that D. Carlos show be killed?"
 He then recounted how Alpoim had begun to whistle.

 During an interview in the Parisian daily Le Temps (in November 1907) he indicated his confidence in the prime minister João Franco; he eulogized his intelligence and unique character even at a time when the Prime Minister had created enemies in the monarchist movement by establishing an administrative dictatorship.
-The republicans knew how to seize on Alpoim's passions, his desire for power and of those who gravitated in Alpoim's circle; by May 1907 José Maria de Alpoim had become an enemy of the monarchist movement, was ready to install a republic and had convinced even his monarchist friend the Viscount of Ribeira Brava to join him in the plot.
-Accompanied by Francisco Correia Herédia (the Viscount of Ribeira Brava), he held meetings with Afonso Costa, then leader of the Partido Republicano (English: Republican Party).
-By June, he had met with João Chagas and, later, at his home he hosted a small group of disenchanted politicians and dissidents that included Rui Ramos, the republicans Afonso Costa and Alexandre Braga, a couple of military officers, the monarchist Viscount of Ribeira Brava and medic Egas Moniz (who would eventually win the Nobel Prize), as well as a few Regenerator politicians.
+The republicans knew how to seize on Alpoim's passions, his desire for power and of those who gravitated in Alpoim's circle; by May 1907 José Maria de Alpoim had become an enemy of the monarchist movement, was ready to install a republic and had convinced even his monarchist friend the Francisco Correia de Herédia, 1st Viscount of Ribeira Brava to join him in the plot.
+Accompanied by the Viscount of Ribeira Brava, he held meetings with Afonso Costa, then leader of the Partido Republicano (English: Republican Party).
+By June, he had met with João Chagas and, later, at his home he hosted a small group of disenchanted politicians and dissidents that included Rui Ramos, the republicans Afonso Costa and Alexandre Braga, a couple of military officers, the Viscount of Ribeira Brava and physician Egas Moniz (who would eventually win the Nobel Prize), as well as a few Regenerator politicians.

 Later, Raul Brandão, affirmed that José de Alpoim had provided the bombs, arms and money to republican conspirators (something that Alpoim would later admit publicly).
 João Chagas, who would become Prime Minister during the First Republic, noted: